 Oakleaf fleabane typically flowers in spring and summer.
 It occurs naturally in sandhills and moist hammocks as well as in disturbed sites and along roadsides.
 A variety of pollinators are attracted to its blooms.

-Family: Asteraceae (Daisy family)
+Family: Asteraceae (Aster, composite or daisy family)

-Native range: nearly throughout, from Central Panhandle

-to the Keys
+Native range: Nearly throughout, from Central Panhandle to the Keys

 To see where natural populations of Oakleaf fleabane have been vouchered, visit www.florida.plantatlas.usf.edu.